Uniform inference for value functions: Introduction

 By considering $L_p$ functionals of the value function, we may bypass the most serious impediment to uniform inference.
 However, these $L_p$ functionals are only Hadamard directionally differentiable.
-A directional generalization of Hadamard (or compact) differentiability was developed for statistical applications in \citet{Shapiro90, Duembgen93}, and there is recent growing literature of applications using Hadamard directional differentiability~--- see, e.g., \citet{SommerfeldMunk17}, \citet{ChetverikovSantosShaikh18}, \citet{ChoWhite18}, \citet{HongLi18}, \citet{FangSantos19}, \cite{MastenPoirier20}, \citet{CattaneoJanssonNagasawa20} and \citet{ChristensenConnault19}. $L_p$ functionals for $1 \leq p < \infty$ and the supremum norm are treated separately, as are one-sided variants used for tests that have a sense of direction.
+A directional generalization of Hadamard (or compact) differentiability was developed for statistical applications in \citet{Shapiro90} and \citet{Duembgen93}.
+There is a more recent growing literature of applications using Hadamard directional differentiability.
+See, for example, \citet{SommerfeldMunk17}, \citet{ChetverikovSantosShaikh18}, \citet{ChoWhite18}, \citet{HongLi18}, \citet{FangSantos19}, \citet{ChristensenConnault19}, \cite{MastenPoirier20}, and \citet{CattaneoJanssonNagasawa20}.
+We separately analyze $L_p$ functionals for $1 \leq p < \infty$ and the supremum norm, as well as one-sided variants used for tests that have a sense of direction.
 As an intermediate step towards showing the differentiability of supremum-norm statistics, we show directional differentiability of a minimax map applied to functions that are not necessarily convex-concave.

-Directional differentiability of $L_p$ functionals provides a minimal amount of regularity needed for feasible statistical inference.
-We use these results to find the asymptotic distributions of test statistics estimated from sample data.
-The distributions generally depend on features of the objective function, and for practical inference, we turn to resampling to estimate them.
-We suggest the use of a resampling strategy that was proposed by \citet{FangSantos19}, combining a standard bootstrap procedure with an estimate of the directional derivative.
-This bootstrap technique can be tailored to impose a null hypothesis and is simple to implement in practice.
-Moreover, we establish local size control of the resampling procedure.
+Directional differentiability of $L_p$ functionals provides the minimal amount of regularity needed for feasible statistical inference.
+We use directional differentiability to find the asymptotic distributions of test statistics estimated from sample data.
+The distributions generally depend on features of the objective function, and we show how to combine estimation with resampling to estimate the limiting distributions, as was proposed by \citet{FangSantos19}.
+This technique can be tailored to impose a null hypothesis and is simple to implement in practice.
+We provide three examples throughout the paper to illustrate the proposed methods --- dependency bounds, stochastic dominance, and cost and profit functions.
+Moreover, we establish local size control of the resampling procedure in general and uniform size control for some functionals.